-This classification performs specialized duties to assist the Board of Commissioners by performing clerical, technical, and office management functions; supervise support staff; perform research, compile data; serve as liaison between Board, county departments, advisory boards and outside agencies.
+This classification performs specialized duties to assist the Board of Commissioners by performing clerical, and technical office management functions; under the direction of the Board of Commissioners, perform research, compile data; serve as liaison between Board, county departments, advisory boards and outside agencies

 EXAMPLES OF PRINCIPLE DUTIES

 (Duties assigned to this classification include, but are not limited to, the following examples.)

 1. Schedule and

 maintain master appointment calendar for the Board.
 Inquire

 purpose of meeting and advise each Board member of background

 reference material; recommend need for meetings.

 2. Interpret County

 and departmental policy and procedure to department heads,